rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 When we apply these operations to relations, we need to put some conditions on $R$ and $S$:

-1. $R$ and $S$ musthave schemas with identical sets of attributes, and the domains for each attrtibute must be the same in $R$ and $S$.
+1. $R$ and $S$ must have schemas with identical sets of attributes, and the domains for each attribute must be the same in $R$ and $S$.
 2. Before we compute a set-theoretic operation of sets of tuples, the columns of $R$ and $S$ must be ordered so that the order of attributes is the same for both relations.

 ### 2.4.5 Projection